piky/devstack/doc/source/index.rst

    RABBIT_PASSWORD=$ADMIN_PASSWORD
    SERVICE_PASSWORD=$ADMIN_PASSWORD

-This is the minimum required config to get started with DevStack.
+This is the minimum required config to get started with DevStack.Make sure that password can't have special symbols '@' and '/'.

 Start the install
 -----------------